Sarthak-Bhatt7033/demo-jenkins/README.md

-# demo-jenkins - test 1 for  jenkins git plugin
+# demo-jenkins - test 1 for poll scm